Caltech-AMBER/obelisk/docs/source/unitree_interfaces.md

  - DPad Up (L1): UNITREE VEL CTRL
  - DPad Down (L1): USER CTRL

 where L1 refers to Layer 1, i.e. the layer button must be held down.
+Additionally, all buttons not passed to the fsm are passed through on a separate joystick node (`/obelisk/g1/joy_passthrough` by default).
+It is recommended that the user subscribe to this topic to use the controller, rather than the joystick topic (default `/obelisk/g1/joy`), to avoid interference with the fsm.

 All of these buttons can be remapped as desired in the setup yaml.
 Here is a complete yaml, with all available options (omitted options will take default values):